rh-marketingops/fluvii/README.md

 # Creating a FluviiApp (via a Factory)

+A `FluviiApp` is any of the `*_app.py` file names located in the library folder `/fluvii/apps`.

+Each `FluviiApp` has a corresponding `Factory` associated with it, which is used to set up an instance of said app for you.

 ## `*Factory` args
 Here are the basic arguments when it comes to creating a `FluviiApp` (through a `*Factory`)